crumpstrr33/random-stuff/README.md

 # Random Stuff
 These are just random bits of code based on ideas and random curiosity.
 Mostly done for learning purposeful and such.
 They are each described below.

+## bftree.py
+Will print out a breadth-first tree of a given list.
+Any branch value can be given along with some other small changeable options.

 ## bouncing.py
-A program that uses the tkinter module to simulate bouncing squares and collision detection and response using conservation of energy and momentum.
+Uses the tkinter module to simulate bouncing squares and collision detection and response using conservation of energy and momentum.
 #### TODO
 Will add accurate collision

 Maybe a rotational aspect in the future

 ## file_renaming.py